danmbrown/city-of-whispers/Playbooks/Foundry.md

 - Saphielle, your apprentice

 ## Recuperation
+- You may always clear 1 Heat when you lay low for a day.
+Ask the Magistrate what you missed.
+- When you spend uninterrupted time working on your craft without complications or external pressure, clear 1 Heat.
-- When you admire the craftsmanship of another's work, clear two heat.
+- When you share an intimate moment with someone and admire the craftsmanship of their work, clear 1 heat.